aem-design/aem.design/_manifesto/060-content.md

 ![image alt text](/assets/images/manifesto/content-sites-editor.png)

+#### How to start authoring content early?

+Content authoring for AEM can start early, and you can start doing this in a document even outside of AEM, then once templates are ready, you can move this content into pages.
+Better approach is to leverage Content Fragments, which would allow creating content in AEM and then add them into pages for presentation.
+This process is great for articles, news and general pages that do not have a high degree of metadata that you might not have explored yet.

+To save rework, you want to start content authoring after you have discussed Unique Experiences and have understood their content requirements.

 ### Assets

 Digital Asset Management refers largely at a practice of managing Assets.
 As a whole it's a combination of management practices and metadata content that is associated with an Asset.
 In AEM Images and Videos are the primary Assets in addition to other